krschroeder/baseframe_js/src/readmes/_readme.md

 Each plugin can be removed by calling `$('.element').plugin('remove')`, and it'll call the static method to remove it and all its components.
 Or if you want it can be stored as a method `$.plugin.remove($('.element').eq(1))` or `$.plugin.remove('.element')` and done that way.

-## Using Styles For Plugins ##
+### Bring in base styling for the Plugins ###
-Styles are located in the `src/assets/scss/` directory, and all can be grabbed that way and added on in.
+Styles are located in the `dist/scss/` directory, and all can be grabbed that way and added on in.
 The SCSS is minimal and generic to do what you want with it.

 ## Available Plugins ##